cherkavi/cheat-sheet/redis.md

     # will return "my-search-value" from all text fields, not only from fname
     FT.SEARCH my-index "@fname:my-search-value"
     ```
+  * SORTABLE - additional argument SORTBY ASC|DESC can be applied to search query
+    can be used for: text, tag, numeric
+  * SORTABLE NOINDEX - can be used only for sorting, not for querying
+    ```redis-cli
+    FT.CREATE my-index SCHEMA my-field NUMERIC SORTABLE NOINDEX my-field2 TEXT
+    # next query will always return empty results - field is not searchable
+    FT.SEARCH my-index "@my-field:[-inf +inf]"
+    # next query can return some results
+    FT.SEARCH my-index "@my-field2:some-value" SORTBY my-field ASC
+    ```
 * add value to index
   ```redis-cli
   # FT.ADD <index name> <document id> <amount of records> FIELDS <index field name> <value>